 Everyone, meet Oscar!

 Karl adopted our first dog, Ruckus, in 1998.
 Two years later, we bought this house together and became a family of three.
-Ruckus was a Boxer, he was strong and took up half the couch, and I loved him so much.
-As a child, we had dogs occasionally, but I never connected with them like our cats.
+Ruckus was a Boxer; he was strong and took up half the couch, and I loved him so much.
+We had dogs occasionally as a child, but I never connected with them like our cats.
 Ruckus turned me into a Dog Person.

 Ruckus was advancing in age and it was clear going from being the “Only Child” to being one of four babies wore on him.
 He passed away at the beginning of 2012.
 I share more about Ruckus, his life and his passing, in this post.
 Later in the same year, Alfie passed away.